About Togei

 Rokuro (pottery wheel)

-The process itself is quite simple.
+The process itself is pretty simple.
 First, place the clay on a stand.
 And then they start turning the Rokuro (pottery wheel).
 Using the rotation of the Rokuro, the shape of the vessel is made.

 Stretch the clay, being careful not to distort the shape.
 Finally, the production is completed by separating it from the Rokuro.